CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

     In [1]: AS2.update(CoolProp.QT_INPUTS, 0, 233.15);

-    # Note how the first class has its default value (change in reference state is not seen)
+    # Note how the AS1 has its default value (change in reference state is not seen)
     # and AS2 does see the new reference state
     In [1]: print AS1.hmass(), AS2.hmass()